What to feed a rabbit downloadable sheet

 Wagging tailAnnoyed or being stubborn

-Chasing their tailBored, want to mate, or potential health issue
+Chasing their tailBored, want to mate, or have a potential health issue

 Raised tail and ears backAngry or aggressive